minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 St. Paul, MN 55106

 Include a self-addressed stamped envelope and a check or money with your mail request.
-It takes 3 business days to complete a criminal history record request submitted in person.
+It takes three business days to complete a criminal history record request submitted in person.

 Sealing Your Minnesota Criminal Court Record